docker/cli/docs/extend/index.md

      requests which include edits to this file in other repositories will be rejected.
 -->
+# Run linting in a Docker container using the command line

+1. First, pull the Docker image for the linting tool that you want to use.
+For example, to pull the latest version of the ESLint Docker image, you can run the following command:

+'*docker pull eslint*'

+2. Next, create a Docker container for the linting tool.
+You can do this by running the docker run command and specifying the name of the image and any additional arguments or options that you want to use.
+For example:

+'*docker run -it --name my-eslint-container eslint*'

+This will create a new Docker container named my-eslint-container using the eslint image.
+The -it flag will start the container in interactive mode and allocate a TTY for it.

+3. Once the container is running, you can use the command line to run linting on your code.
+For example, to run ESLint on a JavaScript file in the current directory, you can run the following command:

+'*docker exec my-eslint-container eslint my-file.js*'

+This will run the eslint command inside the my-eslint-container container, linting the my-file.js file.

 # Docker Engine managed plugin system